Our team often talks about the science behind EPIOLOGY and its patented natural active ingredient IDP®, which stands for immune defense proteins.

 Independent trials compared IDP®’s effectiveness with premium US-based leading brands of anti-acne cream.
 The results showed:

-- IDP® prevents and reduces acne lesions (spots)
+- IDP® prevents acne lesions (spots)

 - IDP® triggered a 54% reduction in redness

 - IDP® is both effective and non-irritating for those with sensitive skin

 It’s very common for skin to become more sensitive when it’s irritated, and that’s one of the main reasons why people with moderate to severe acne will stop using a topical treatment due to the irritation and redness that they start to suffer from prolonged use of these products.

 One of the great things about IDP® (and one of the main reasons why people love EPIOLOGY) is that they work with what’s called the innate (acute phase) immune system within your body to help normalise the response to irritation.
 In other words?
 Less irritation.